Top of the page

-The radiation oncologist will look at the stage of the tumour and other things to help decide which course may be right for you.
+The doctor will look at the stage of the tumour and other things.
+This is to help decide which course may be right for you.
 Ask your doctor to go over both of these options with you.

-Radiation therapy is given to most women with early-stage breast cancer who choose breast-conserving surgery such as lumpectomy.
-It may also be given after a mastectomy if there is cancer in the lymph nodes.
+Radiation therapy is given to most people with early-stage breast cancer who choose breast-conserving surgery such as lumpectomy.
+It may also be given after a mastectomy if there's cancer in the lymph nodes.

-Women who have had breast-conserving surgery may have the option to get hypofractionated radiation.
-This is a shorter course of treatment but with higher doses of radiation.
+If you've had breast-conserving surgery, you may choose to get hypofractionated radiation.
+This is a shorter course of treatment.
+But the doses of radiation are higher.

-Studies have shown that standard and hypofractionated treatment work equally well to keep cancer from coming back in women who have early-stage breast cancer.
+Studies have shown that standard and hypofractionated treatment work equally well.
+Both can keep cancer from coming back in women who have early-stage breast cancer.

-Common short-term side effects of this treatment for breast cancer include fatigue, skin changes in the treated area, and swelling in the treated breast.
+Some short-term side effects of this treatment for breast cancer are common.
+They include fatigue, skin changes in the treated area, and swelling in the treated breast.
 Most will go away within a few weeks after treatment.
 Your radiation oncologist will provide you with detailed information when you have your consult appointment.